 Potential investment options

-For most retirees, that means developing an investment strategy that will allow them to withdraw money from their portfolio, while still enabling it to grow over the longer term.
+For most retirees, that means developing an investment strategy that will allow them to withdraw money from their portfolio, while still enabling it to grow over the long-term.

 Given the potential investment options available to post-retirement retirees, at the point of investing, it’s also really important to consider the effects of future financial market volatility and inflation.

 While the risk of portfolio declines can’t be overlooked, retirees also face another type of risk: inflation.
-Even though we currently have historically low inflation, it’s critical for retirees’ investments to keep up with inflation throughout their retirement years.
+With high inflation at the moment, it’s critical for retirees’ investments to keep up with inflation throughout their retirement years.
 Cutting exposure to equities too aggressively could hinder the growth of a nest egg, potentially leaving retirees with less than they need.

 Keeping up with inflation

-While many retirees should stay invested, they must make sure a good portion of their investments is in safer assets.
+While many retirees should stay invested, they must make sure a good portion of their investments are in safer assets.

 If appropriate, retirees should typically have a healthy mix of equities, bonds and other investments, such as property.
 The right mix will depend on an individual’s personal risk tolerance.
 Retirees should also set up their portfolios in a way that better protects the funds they may need in the next five years, in the event of future stock market corrections.